• Skip to primary navigation

 Selva Ganesh

-Selva Ganesh is the Chief Editor of this blog.
-A Computer Science Engineer by qualification, he is an experienced Android Developer and a professional blogger with over 10 years of industry expertise.
-He has completed multiple courses under the Google News Initiative, further strengthening his skills in digital journalism and content accuracy.
-Selva also runs Android Infotech, a widely recognized platform known for providing in-depth, solution-oriented articles that help users around the globe resolve their Android-related issues.
+Selva Ganesh is a Computer Science Engineer, Android Developer, and Tech Enthusiast.
+As the Chief Editor of this blog, he brings over 10 years of experience in Android development and professional blogging.
+He has completed multiple courses under the Google News Initiative, enhancing his expertise in digital journalism and content accuracy.
+Selva also manages Android Infotech, a globally recognized platform known for its practical, solution-focused articles that help users resolve Android-related issues.

 Share This Post: